Color - Token Type

 Color is an official token type in the W3C DTCG specifications (8.1 Color) which is currently being updated to define expanded support for additional color spaces.

 → We'd love to hear your thoughts on this!
-Join the conversation on Featurebase.
+Join the conversation.

 Transforming Tokens